Disrupting the Enterprise: Notes from WCUS 2019

-This post highlights key takeaways from WordPress VIP CEO Nick Gernert’s talk at WordCamp US in St. Louis on November 1, 2019.
+This post shares video and key takeaways from WordPress VIP CEO Nick Gernert’s talk at WordCamp US in St. Louis on November 1, 2019.

 Right now, the opportunity at the high end of the market is as big–if not bigger–than any other opportunity for WordPress.
 Depending on which reports you read, we’re competing in a $10B market that’s growing 18% annually.